Skip to Content

 <script defer src="https://cdn.jsdelivr.net/npm/aliascss@latest/dist/aliascss.js"></script>

-• scans DOM
+• Scans the DOM

-• injects CSS
+• Injects CSS

-• watches changes
+• Watches for changes

 Last updated on